lx865712528/academic-kickstart/content/home/teaching.md

 weight = 30

 +++
+* 2019-May: One long paper has been accepted by [ACL 2019](http://acl2019.org/), see you at Florence!

 * 2018-Nov: One paper has been accepted by [AAAI 2019](https://aaai.org/Conferences/AAAI-19/).

 * 2018-Jul: One long paper has been accepted by [EMNLP 2018](http://emnlp2018.org/), see you at Brussels!